- 21.6 million

 The current level of hunger in Yemen is unprecedented and is causing severe hardship for millions of people.
 Despite ongoing humanitarian assistance, 17 million Yemenis are food insecure.

 The rate of child malnutrition is one of the highest in the world and the nutrition situation continues to deteriorate.
 A recent survey showed that almost one third of families have gaps in their diets, and hardly ever consume foods like pulses, vegetables, fruit, dairy products or meat.
-Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant or breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.
+Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant and breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.

 The humanitarian situation in Yemen is extremely fragile and any disruption in the pipeline of critical supplies such as food, fuel and medicines has the potential to bring millions of people closer to starvation and death.
 WFP calls for unimpeded access to reach those most in need and avert famine.